CodeExplorer430/srms-website/README.md

    - Use the provided file_exists_with_alternatives() function for file operations
    - Always normalize paths with str_replace(['\\', '/'], DS, $path)
    - Use forward slashes in HTML/CSS/JavaScript paths

+5. **PHP Variable Initialization Issues**:
+   - Always initialize variables before use in PHP files
+   - For conditional displays, set default values at the top of scripts
+   - Use the check-environment.php tool to scan for common PHP errors

+## Debugging and Development

+For development environments, you can enable more detailed error reporting:

+1. Create a `.env.development` file in the project root
+2. Set `DEBUG_MODE=true` in this file
+3. The application will show detailed error messages when in development mode

+When troubleshooting issues:
+- Check the PHP error logs
+- Use browser developer tools to inspect network requests
+- The application logs specific errors to `/path/to/srms-website/logs/error.log`

 ## Maintenance and Updates